prikhi/pencil/docs/source/reference/behaviours.rst

 BoxFit
 ------

-This behaviour is used to set text bound and alignment.
+This behaviour is used to set text bounds and alignment.

 Target object
 ^^^^^^^^^^^^^

-Only text object.
+An SVG text object.

 XML syntax
 ^^^^^^^^^^